vijayarawat/VotingApplication/README.md

     node server.js

 # API Endpoints
-## Authentication
+## User Authentication:
-POST /signup: Sign up a user
+POST /signup : Create a new user account <br>
-POST /login: Login a user
+POST /login : Login to existing user account<br>

-## Candidates
+## Voting:
-GET /candidates: Get the list of candidates
+GET  /candidates : Get the list of candidates <br>
-POST /candidates: Add a new candidate (Admin only)
-PUT /candidates/:id: Update a candidate by ID (Admin only) DELETE /candidates/:id: Delete a candidate by ID (Admin only)
+POST /vote/:candidateId : Vote for a specific candidate<br>

-## Voting
+## Vote counts:
-GET /candidates/vote/count: Get the count of votes for each candidate POST /candidates/vote/:id: Vote for a candidate (User only)
+GET /vote/counts :  Get the count of votes for each candidate sorted by their vote count <br>

-## User Profile
+## User Profile:
-GET /users/profile: Get user profile information
+GET /profile : Get the user profile details <br>
-PUT /users/profile/password: Change user password
+PUT /profile/password : Change user  password <br>

+## Admin Candidate Management
+POST /candidates : Add a new candidate (Admin only) <br>
+POST /candidates/:candidateId : Update a candidate by ID (Admin only) <br>
+POST /candidates/:candidateId : Delete a candidate by ID (Admin only) <br>